sararwil/FEnICS-Collection/README.md

 # FEnICS-Collection
-This repository contains finite element method solvers implemented in FEniCS, emphasizing the mapping between variational formulations of partial differential equations, discretization, and implementation.
+This repository contains finite element method solvers implemented in both legacy FEniCS and FEniCSx.